Deformation theory of scalar-flat K\"ahler ALE surfaces: ALE K ahler surfaces

 for $|\mathcal{I}|=0,1$ if $\epsilon>1/2$ or for $|\mathcal{I}|=0,\ldots,4$ if $\epsilon\in (0,1/2]$; here $\nabla_{Euc}$ denotes the Euclidean derivative.
 Then there is a surface $S$ containing an embedded holomorphic curve $C\simeq \CP^1$ with self-intersection 1, such that the universal cover $\tilde{X}_{\infty}$ of $X_{\infty}$ is biholomorphic to $S \setminus C$.

 Let $(X,g,J)$ be a K\"ahler ALE surface, then $X$ has one end and can be analytically compactified to a smooth compact surface $\hat{X}$ by adding a tree of rational curves $E_{\infty}$.
 The surface $\hat{X}$ is a rational surface or a ruled surface.
-Also, $X$ can be compactified to an orbifold surface $\hat{X}_{orb}$ by adding a single rational curve at $\infty$. \end{proposition} \begin{remark}\rm The orbifold compactification $\hat{X}_{orb}$ has cyclic singularities on the rational curve at $\infty$.
-The smooth compactification $\hat{X}$ is obtained from $\hat{X}_{orb}$ by resolving these singularities. \end{remark} \begin{remark} {\em When $\Gamma$ is trivial, the metric is asymptotically flat, in which case $X$ is biholomorphic to ${{Bl}}_{p_1, \dots, p_k} \CC^2$, see \cite{HL15}. } \end{remark}
+Also, $X$ can be compactified to an orbifold surface $\hat{X}_{orb}$ by adding a single rational curve at $\infty$.